dushshantha/CarND-AdvancedLaneDetection-Project4/README.md

 #### 3. Apply Gradient thresholds

-In the 3rd step I experiented with many different combinations of Gradient thresholds applied to the images from the last step.
+In the 3rd step I experiented with many different combinations of color and Gradient thresholds applied to the images from the last step.

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)